 Since schools require most prospective candidates for tenured positions to have doctorates and most active music professionals do not, we are left in a Catch 22.
 The solution for this scenario is simple, though.
-If schools really care about their music students beyond fielding a marching band or having an ensemble perform for a campus event, they will look to hire the best active performers, composers, musicologists, and music business professionals who have Masters degrees AND can demonstrate an ability to teach to fill these positions.
+If schools really care about their music students beyond fielding a marching band or having an ensemble perform for a campus event, they will look to hire the best active performers, composers, musicologists, and music business professionals who have a Masters degree AND can demonstrate an ability to teach to fill these positions.
 (A Master’s degree is certainly a reasonable requirement for even the finest performers today who would welcome a university teaching position.)
 In the discipline of Art, the terminal degree is a Master of Fine Arts (MFA) and teachers are awarded professorships and tenure with that degree.
-Just because doctorates in music have been established, it doesn’t mean that someone who lacks a doctorate is less capable of teaching or becoming a valuable asset to their students’ futures and the university.
+Just because doctorates in music have been established doesn’t mean that someone who lacks a doctorate is less capable of teaching or becoming a valuable asset to their students’ futures and the university.
 The students AND the university lose when they are denied the absolute best artists to work with in their community.
 Who really cares, besides NASM, what percentage of faculty has doctorates?
-When are they going to care about what percentage of graduates have jobs in their major?
+When are the schools and certifying organizations going to care about what percentage of graduates have jobs in their major?

 The onus, however, ultimately falls on the student and his/her family to be better informed about the state of the music industry and the success or failure of any degree program being considered.
 A well-informed High School music director would be most helpful in steering the talented individual towards the best performance programs, but that brings up another problem that I’d rather not delve into at this time.
 Hopefully, the student’s private instrumental instructor can be a source to aid in this process.
 I hope this article has done likewise.